onlyati/quadlet-lsp/docs/qsr.md

   `PublishPort=ip:xxx:xxx` format
 - `not a number`: Instead of port number, text is provided
 - `port must be between [0;65535]`: Invalid port number is used

+## `QSR011` - Port is not exposed in image

+**Message**

+> Port is not exposed in the image, exposed ports: %port_list%

+**Explanation**

+Port is used in container or pod that is not exposed by the image.
+In case of pod, first it discover which other container files are linked for the pod and analyze those images.